Dental Hygiene - A.A.S.

 SUNY Canton's program is an ADA accredited program that provides students with both the knowledge base and the clinical skills to treat a diverse population of patients.
 SUNY Canton has partnered with Mohawk Valley Community College (MVCC) to offer this jointly registered program in Rome, New York.

 - Accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 SUNY Canton’s program completed its most recent site visit in September 2007 and was granted the accreditation status of “full approval without reporting requirements."
+The next site visit will take place 2014 September 23rd and 24th, 2014.
 The Commission on Dental Accreditation can be contacted by calling (312) 440-2547 or by sending a written correspondence to CODA 211 East Chicago Avenue, Chicago, IL 60611.
 You may also visit their website at http://www.ada.org

 - The program is also registered with the NYS Education Department, Office of Professions.